signalfx/integrations/collectd-interface/README.md

 ### INSTALLATION

-**If you are using the new SmartAgent, see the docs for [the collectd/interface monitor](https://github.com/signalfx/signalfx-agent/tree/master/docs/monitors/collectd-interface.md) for more information.
-The configuration documentation below may be helpful as well, but consult the SmartAgent repo's docs for the exact schema.**
+**If you are using the new Smart Agent, see the docs for [the collectd/interface monitor](https://github.com/signalfx/signalfx-agent/tree/master/docs/monitors/collectd-interface.md) for more information.
+The configuration documentation below may be helpful as well, but consult the Smart Agent repo's docs for the exact schema.**

 Installation and initial configuration options are available as part of the [SignalFx collectd agent](https://github.com/signalfx/integrations/tree/master/collectd).